What Is Fake News and How Do You Spot It?

 What Is Fake News?

-Fake news by definition is the deliberate spreading of disinformation or hoaxes through print, broadcast or online media outlets.
+Fake news, by definition, is the deliberate spreading of disinformation or hoaxes through print, broadcast, or online media outlets.

 These fabrications often begin with the title itself.
 This is where the author can already claim something outrageous and untrue.
-The wording is also important, grabbing the reader’s attention and keeping him hooked throughout the whole article.
+The wording is also essential, grabbing the reader’s attention and keeping him hooked throughout the article.
 This is called clickbait in online publications.
-A headline needs an accompanying image, and that’s where another cog gets added to the wheel.
-It might involve an unflattering photo of a person the article is trying to discredit, a provocative image or even a doctored one.

-The next component of a fake news article is the story.
-The author twists facts, intentionally omitting information and taking quotations out of context.
 Objectivity is the first victim.
 One way to spot a fake news story is by evaluating the degree of bias.
-If a piece sides with someone without offering much in the way of evidence and documentation, it’s a sign that the news is fake.
+If a piece sides with someone without offering much evidence and documentation, it’s a sign that the news is fake.
 The aim is to misinform the reader about the topic at hand.

-These are all just basic steps on how to identify fake news, and new procedures are being introduced every day.
-The fake information might be mixed with actual news, so a double and triple check is needed to fully grasp the actual story.
-A simple Google search can help reveal if the piece is false news or not, and if there are others reporting on this matter.
-If more reputable news sources aren’t covering this story, or all provide completely different information, then the article is likely fake.
+These are all just basic steps to identify fake news, and new procedures are being introduced daily.
+The fake information might be mixed with actual news, so a double and triple check is needed to grasp the story entirely.

 Why Is Fake News a Problem?

 A recent study revealed that 50% of Americans believe fake news is a bigger threat than terrorism and violent crime.
-The majority of those that took part in the study claimed that the political motives behind fake news undermine the nation’s confidence in government as well as each other.
-But the danger is that fake news could become a catch-all term used to discredit any piece of news that someone simply doesn't agree with, regardless of whether it includes any fake information.
+Most of those who participated in the study claimed that the political motives behind fake news undermine the nation’s confidence in government and each other.

 Types of Fake News

 Not all fake news is created equally.
-Sometimes the premise is not even to deliberately misinform but rather entertain or simply increase sales by relying on sensationalism.
+Sometimes the premise is not to deliberately misinform but rather to entertain or simply increase sales by relying on sensationalism.
 One of these methods is commonly referred to as yellow journalism.
-The term is used to describe techniques that involve the exaggeration of news headlines and gossip-mongering.

 Clickbait

-Clickbait is most commonly defined as deceptive content designed to attract attention and encourage users to click on a link to a particular webpage.
-When it comes to fake news, headlines are the bread and butter of catching the reader’s attention.
 These may not necessarily be completely bogus but are always written in a way to provoke curiosity.
-It may be a teaser about a certain food that men should avoid or 7 types of banned books where “number 4 will surprise you”.
-It may also be a word salad that’s both highly descriptive while not saying anything of real value.
+It may be a teaser about a particular food that men should avoid or 7 types of banned books where “number 4 will surprise you.”

 Hoax Websites and Pranks

 Some classic examples of fake news are in the branch of slapstick comedy.
-Their hypothetical banana peel comes in the one-two punch they’ll be giving you throughout the text, with a snarky “gotcha!” at the final point of the article.
-While there have been some seriously persuasive newspaper articles in the past, the audience rarely had positive reactions when it discovered it was all an elaborate ruse.
+Their hypothetical banana peel comes in the one-two punch they’ll give you throughout the text, with a snarky “gotcha!” at the article’s final point.

 Satire Sites

-A polar opposite from prank websites are satirical sites.
+The polar opposite of prank websites is satirical sites.
 They may fall into the same news fabrication boat, but they don’t fall within the category of traditional fake news media.
 One of the main functions of these sites is to critique the current political climate through parody.
-In most cases, the websites are clearly marked as satirical and ask readers not to look at it as a news source.
-However, satire is increasingly used to promote certain political agendas and includes obvious political motives.
+In most cases, the websites are marked as satirical and ask readers not to look at it as a news source.

 Propaganda and Biased Journalism

-News reports that impose a certain bias on a global audience are designed to influence the readers by fuelling existing interests and prejudices.
+News reports that impose a particular bias on a global audience are designed to influence the readers by fuelling existing interests and prejudices.
 So, what is fake news doing to consumers of both digital and traditional news?
-It is making it increasingly difficult for them to distinguish between verified facts and rumors or propaganda.
-These campaigns come in many shapes and forms, from highly opinionated pieces posing as objective journalism to directly advocating for a certain political party or individual.
-Well written biased articles are some of the hardest forms of fake news to detect.
-It is a lot easier for a good writer to deceive his audience than it is for a bad one.
+It makes it increasingly difficult for them to distinguish between verified facts and rumors or propaganda.

 How to Stop Fake News